 - Check that all the artifacts are now imported to the new 2.x registry.
 Run these two commands and compare the count field.

-If you are using the Apicurio Registry SerDes libraries, you need to change the Maven dependencies you are using, as we have repackaged these classes.
+If you are using the Apicurio Registry SerDes libraries, you must change the Maven dependencies you are using, because we have repackaged these classes.